exposit/katamoiran/_posts/2017-01-12-lb-aw-mashup.md

 Choose a Trait that applies, if any, and add one for it.
 Add one for each Tag under that Trait that applies.

 The modifier can be no higher than +3 at this point.
-If it's higher, only +3 counts.
+If it's higher, it's +3.

 Add one for each Condition that helps.
 Subtract one for each Condition that hinders.
 Any given Condition can only come into play once per roll; if a Condition already changes the roll in some way (by making you a target, say, or requiring or allowing the roll in the first place) it is not counted again now.